RocketDerp/April14_2025/Art/ScreenPlay/Choice_Violence/Witnessing_Phone_Calls_Workplace_Marriage.md

 Microsoft was afraid of government breakup like IBM after screwing IBM over OS/2 partnership.
 So they were contracting third-parties for independent resellers MCSE support engeineers.

 I wrote Exchange Server book chapters while working there.
 Anyway...
-I hated the non-creative rutine of a desk-job call center.
+I hated the non-creative ruotine of a desk-job call center.
 They (Garland Texas accounting owners of Software Spectrum) even made us wear shirt and tie to take phone calls.

 Strict lunch break, call coverage schedule, etc.